awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 If you use the CloudFront API to set the TLS/SSL protocol for CloudFront to use, you cannot set a minimum protocol\.
 Instead, you specify all of the TLS/SSL protocols that CloudFront can use with your origin\.
 For more information, see [OriginSslProtocols](https://docs.aws.amazon.com/cloudfront/latest/APIReference/API_OriginSslProtocols.html) in the *Amazon CloudFront API Reference*\.

 **Note**
-This option applies to only Amazon S3 buckets that are configured as a website endpoint\.
-If the origin is an Amazon S3 bucket not configured as a website endpoint, CloudFront always uses TLSv1\.2\.
+This option applies only to Amazon S3 buckets that *are* configured with static website hosting\.
+If the origin is an Amazon S3 bucket that is *not* configured as a static website, CloudFront always uses TLSv1\.2\.

 ### Origin Protocol Policy<a name="DownloadDistValuesOriginProtocolPolicy"></a>

 **Note**
-This option applies to only Amazon S3 buckets that are configured as a website endpoint\.
+This applies only to Amazon S3 bucket origins that *are* configured with static website hosting\.

 The protocol policy that you want CloudFront to use when fetching objects from your origin server\.

 Choose one of the following values:
 + **HTTP Only:** CloudFront uses only HTTP to access the origin\.
 **Important**
-If your origin is an Amazon S3 bucket configured as a website endpoint, you must choose this option\.
-Amazon S3 doesn't support HTTPS connections for website endpoints\.
+If your origin is an Amazon S3 bucket that is configured with static website hosting, you must choose this option\.
+Amazon S3 doesn’t support HTTPS connections for static website hosting\.
 + **HTTPS Only:** CloudFront uses only HTTPS to access the origin\.
 + **Match Viewer:** CloudFront communicates with your origin using HTTP or HTTPS, depending on the protocol of the viewer request\.
 CloudFront caches the object only once even if viewers make requests using both HTTP and HTTPS protocols\.
 **Important**